mib-kamel/mib-example-task-solution/README.md

 # Notes

-- I did not notice just i just make a commit for every task so i did it all in one submistion
+- I did not notice that i should make a commit for every task so i did it all in one submistion

-- I can do better design but if i have more time (in the real tasks)
+- I can do a better design but if i have more time (in the real tasks)

-- 1 new package installed for the date time picker
+- 1 new package have been installed for the date-time picker

 Thanks
 Mohamed Kamel